ageneric/pygame-engine-indev/Assets/docs.md

 # Pygame Engine Help Modules
 ## Introduction
-Welcome to the Help interface.
-This program can be used to build applications and games, using Python and the Pygame library.
+This is the help interface for Pygame Engine, a program used to build applications and games using Python and the Pygame library.
 If using scripting, you will code in an Object Oriented style.

 To build a graphical interface, start by creating an Instance in the Node Tree.
 An Instance is a copy of a class that may run scripts or have graphics.

 To build games with Python scripting, start by defining a class in the Project Tab.
 A class is a blueprint for an entity used to create Instances.

+You can make a copy of any project by simply duplicating the folder.
+The only way to make a new project is to duplicate the blank project folder, in this version.
+Project folders can be anywhere on your computer.

 ## Scene
 Your project is contained in Scenes.
 Most projects use one Scene exactly.